 Furnished Finder is an Airbnb alternative for travelers seeking a furnished rental for 30 days or longer.
-In this article, I’ll share my experience using the Furnished Finder platform, from my perspective as a former five-star Airbnb host and frequent guest of Airbnbs.
+In this article, I share my experience using the Furnished Finder platform as a former five-star Airbnb host and frequent guest in Airbnbs.

-Using my extensive experience on the Airbnb platform, in this article I compare and contrast what it’s like to stay in a Furnished Finder as opposed to the more familiar Airbnb model that most people are familiar with.
+Using my extensive experience on the Airbnb platform, in this article, I compare and contrast what it’s like to stay in a Furnished Finder instead of an Airbnb.

 First, What is Furnished Finder?

-Furnished Finder is a website that works a bit like a cross between Craigslist and Airbnb: Furnish Finder offers far more safeguards than a random online classified, while being free from many of the corporate-induced hassles of Airbnb.
+Furnished Finder is a website that works a bit like a cross between Craigslist and Airbnb.
+Furnish Finder offers far more safeguards than a random online classified, while being free from many of the corporate hassles of Airbnb.

 Like Airbnb, on Furnished Finder guests can view listings for available homes online and read reviews left by previous guests.
-Furnished Finder is different from Airbnb, however, because Furnished Finder allows you to communicate directly with hosts, freely, at all stages of your housing search.
+Furnished Finder is different from Airbnb, however, because Furnished Finder allows you to communicate directly with hosts, freely, during your housing search.
 Like Craigslist, on Furnished Finder, you can visit the property to do a walk-through of the home before you book your stay.

 Reasons to use Furnished Finder instead of Airbnb for longer stays: